-Marius Mason is a loving parent of two.
-He lived and worked in the Detroit area for most of his life.
+Marius lived and worked in the Detroit area for most of his life.
 Like the late Earth First!
 (EF!) organizer, Judi Bari, he was part of a generation of radicals who worked to link the environmental and labor movements, and was jointly active in both EF! and the Industrial Workers of the World (IWW).
 It was this alliance which led to the initial success of the anti-globalization movement such as at the 1999 anti-WTO demonstration in Seattle.
 Mason was an editor of the Industrial Worker, the IWW newspaper, and a musician who recorded a neo-folk album, Not For Profit, with fellow EF!er Darryl Cherney in 1999.
 He also worked with numerous political as well as traditional charity groups.

 In addition to his work with the IWW and Earth First!, he is also an avid community gardener, a musician, a writer, and a volunteer for a free herbal healthcare collective.
 He also was an extended care assistant at a small Cincinnati school when he was arrested on March 10, 2008 by federal agents.

-He has been charged with involvement with a December,1999 arson at a Michigan State University genetics laboratory at Agriculture Hall and a January, 2000 arson of logging equipment in Mesick, Michigan.
+He was charged with involvement with a December,1999 arson at a Michigan State University genetics laboratory at Agriculture Hall and a January, 2000 arson of logging equipment in Mesick, Michigan.
 Both arsons were claimed by the Earth Liberation Front.